paramt/videocloud/README.md

 videocloud <link to YouTube video> [filepath] [language code] [font]
 ```

-If no filepath is given, the wordcloud will be generated as `videocloud.png` in the current directory.
+If no filepath is given, the wordcloud will be generated as <kbd>videocloud.png</kbd> in the current directory.
-The lanuage code defaults to `en` and the fontpath defaults to [Noto Sans](assets/fonts/NotoSans).
+The lanuage code defaults to <kbd>en</kbd> and the fontpath defaults to [Noto Sans](assets/fonts/NotoSans).
 To use a custom font, provide the HTTP link for its TTF file